-For some cat owners, Orijen Cat and Kitten Formula is the holy grail of pet foods: all-natural meat, fish and vegetables; raised or caught in Canada; fit for the human table; delivered fresh each day to Orijen's Alberta factory to be crafted into a grain-free food.
+For some cat owners, Orijen Cat and Kitten Formula is the holy grail of pet foods.
+It's made in the company's Kentucky kitchens using regionally sourced, responsibly produced ingredients that are delivered daily to be crafted into a meat-rich, grain-free food.
 But it's still a dry cat food -- which some experts say is not the best alternative for cats.

-Fresh Canadian meat and fish -- and no grain.
-Orijen hires Canadian farmers, ranchers and fishers (and names them on its website) to raise free-range, antibiotic-free chickens and fresh eggs, and catch wild Canadian fish and deliver them fresh daily.
+Fresh meat and fish -- and no grain.
+Orijen hires farmers, ranchers and fishers (and names many of them on its website) to raise free-range, antibiotic-free chickens and fresh eggs, and catch wild and sustainably fish and deliver them fresh daily to its facility in Kentucky.
 Orijen also adds cartilage (to simulate whole prey), fruits and vegetables as natural sources of vitamins and minerals, along with botanicals like dandelion and chamomile to satisfy your cat's "instinct to forage for grasses and weeds."
 Proteinated minerals like iron and zinc are easy for cats to absorb, and probiotics (friendly bacteria) help with digestion and immunity.

 Orijen costs more than other grain-free dry cat foods.
 Pound for pound, Orijen costs more than other top-rated dry cat foods.
 However, most other dry cat foods include grain or have less meat.
 This cuts costs, but experts say cats are true carnivores that require a meat-based diet.
 Several cat owners also note that their cats actually eat less when they're fed grain-free foods, because the foods are more nutrient-dense.
-One grain-free dry cat food does cost less, and it gets good reviews: Taste of the Wild Rocky Mountain Feline Formula.
+One grain-free dry cat food that costs less and gets good reviews is Taste of the Wild Rocky Mountain Feline Formula (Est. $30 for a 15-lb. bag).
 It contains less meat than Orijen, however, and its safety record isn't quite as strong.
 But it's still a good budget choice, reviewers say.

 Orijen Cat and Kitten Formula Reviews